naoina/kaimana/README.md

 #### How to enable/disable Tourney mode

-Press and hold the `START` button at least 3 seconds, then Tourney mode is enabled/disabled and also all LEDs are turned on for about 3 seconds.
+Press and hold the `START/OPTIONS` button at least 3 seconds, then Tourney mode is enabled/disabled and also all LEDs are turned on for about 3 seconds.

-### LED color setting
+### LED settings

-You can set a light color of LED for each button.
+#### LED/button mappings

+To enter setting mode, press and hold the `HOME/PS/XB` button at least 3 seconds when Tourney mode is disabled.
+All LEDs are turned on if it is in selection mode of mapping mode.
+To set mapping for each LED/button correctly, you need to do the following process.

+1. Press any button
+2. Press lit up button

+Recurse this process for all buttons until pressed button and lit up button has been matched.
+After finishing to mapped correctly, press and hold the `HOME/PS/XB` button to leave this mode.

+Note that all LED settings (mappings/colors) will be reset when entering this mode.

-#### How to set LED colors
+#### LED colors

-To enter setting mode, press and hold the `SELECT` button at least 3 seconds when Tourney mode is disabled.
+To enter setting mode, press and hold the `SELECT/SHARE/BACK` button at least 3 seconds when Tourney mode is disabled.
 All LEDs are turned on if it is in selection mode of setting mode.
 In that state, press a button you want to set a color of LED.